shijuanchen/forest_degradation_georgia/README.md

 # Monitoring forest degradation in temperate regions using Google Earth Engine
-(in progress of organizing the code and write instructions)
+(in progress of organizing the code and writing instructions)